South Carolina death row inmate to be executed by firing squad, first in US in 15 years

 South Carolina has 28 other inmates on death row, according to state records.

-CNN’s John Fritze, Shawn Nottingham and Jessica Jordan contributed to this report.
+CNN’s John Fritze, Shawn Nottingham, Jessica Jordan and Zoe Sottile contributed to this report.

 The-CNN-Wire